Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A5_Result.md

 ### Plans

 The last part of our process are the results.
 We have created maps of the different type of living areas according to our voxelsize.
-Because they all consist of the same sizes the units can be used like a puzzle and over time, could be easily changed to different functions.
+Because they all consist of the same sizes the units can be used like a puzzle and over time, could be easily changed into different functions.

 ***Student room***